shenwei356/gtaxon/README.md

         http://localhost:8080/lca?taxids=9606,63221&taxids=1,2

-You can write client in your favorite programming language.
+You can also write client in your favorite programming language.

 ## Implement details